matthewmorgan/sublist-kata/README.md

 $ npm run watch:cover
 ```

-In the test suites all tests but the first have been skipped.
+In the test suite all tests but the first have been skipped.

 Once you get a test passing, you can enable the next one by
 changing `xtest` to `test`.

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.